If you are studying you may be eligible for studies assistance, such as financial assistance and/or study leave to help you complete your studies.

 Studies assistance does not apply to training provided as part of the Professional Development Program or one off ad hoc training courses.

 The tertiary course must be relevant to your role and duties and supported by your employing parliamentarian.
-The final decision to approve or not approve studies assistance rests with MaPS.
+The final decision to approve or not approve studies assistance rests with the PWSS.
 You will not be able to access study leave or financial assistance until the application for studies assistance is approved.
-If MaPS does not approve an application, the reason for this decision will be provided in writing.
+If the PWSS does not approve an application, the reason for this decision will be provided in writing.

-You may wish to speak to MaPS - email@example.com before making any decisions regarding enrolment.
+You may wish to speak to the PWSS (email@example.com) before making any decisions regarding enrolment.

 Eligibility for studies assistance